Slicer/slicer-media-assets/SlicerIcons/SlicerPalettes/README.md

 This file contains information about the Slicer Icon Palette.

- **SLICER SIMPLE PALETTE (newest addition**) Has a set of only 4 colors that switch between dark and light themes and a limited set of "global" colors that are used across themes -- no changes required.
+ **SLICER SIMPLE PALETTE (newest addition**) Has a set of only 6 "SWAP" colors that switch between dark and light themes and a limited set of "GLOBAL" colors that are used across themes -- no changes required.
 Additional global colors can be added by module authors, and should be chosen to have good appearance in any theme.

 <img src="https://github.com/user-attachments/assets/876e4039-a70e-44f0-8f40-1b364b880e50" width="600">